gekalogiros/website-status-checker/README.md

-GitHub Markup
+Status Checker
 =============

 Synopsis
 --------
 This is a simple node.js application that checks if all the websites listed in the json/sites.json are online.

-Motivation
+History
 ----------
 This project was built during my internship in Synth Media

 Installation
 ------------
-1) Install node.js
+* 1) Install node.js
-2) Install npm
+* 2) Install npm
-3) Install express
+* 3) Install express
-4) git clone git@github.com/djrimokbp/statusChecker
+* 4) git clone git@github.com/djrimokbp/statusChecker
-5) Run npm install inside the installation folder
+* 5) Run npm install inside the installation folder

 API Reference
 -------------